 During summer 2013 the organization Steirisches Kürbiskernöl g.g.A.
 (Styrian Pumpkin Seed Oil P.D.O.) offers a tasting for pumpkin seed oil in a traditional restaurant of Graz.
-Opposite to other tastings of products this event doesn’t present different types of pumpkin seed oil for selling but explain the difference between Styrian pumpkin seed oil and another oils from abroad.
+Opposite to other tastings of products this event doesn’t present different types of pumpkin seed oil for selling but explain the difference between Styrian pumpkin seed oil and other oils from abroad.

-Besides checking the viscosity we also learned to check the colours of the different oils with a special equipment depicted above and to taste the different intensity of the nutty aroma pumpkin seed oil is famous for.
+Besides checking the viscosity we also learned to check the colours of the different oils with special equipment depicted above and to taste the different intensity of the nutty aroma pumpkin seed oil is famous for.

 I was especially impressed by how big the difference between Styrian pumpkin seed oil and foreign oils is.
 Even the seeds themselves tasted very different (left = foreign, right = local).
 After the tasting, we spent some time discussing our experiences and having a talk about general questions regarding the production of pumpkin seed oils.

 The tasting took place at Gasthaus Stainzerbauer, a traditional restaurant in the centre of Graz.
 By the way, if you visit this restaurant don’t forget to check the murals in the yard of the building.
 They show old views of Graz and several depictions of historic events.